jostien/rpi-rgb-led-matrix-examples/README.md

 3. Libraries: gpsd, gpsd-client, python-gps

 ## Description
-1. First cronjob is starting a bash-script running gpsd at boot up: **gps.sh**.
+1. First cronjob starts a bash-script which starts gpsd at boot up: **gps.sh**.
-2. Second cronjob is starting a bash-script running a python-script which reads out the wanted gps-data and saves it in file: **gpsspeed.sh** and **gpsspeed.py** as well as **gpstime.sh** and **gpstime.py**.
-Found no more elegant way to get speed from gps.
+2. Second cronjob starts a bash-script which runs a python-script readíng out the wanted gps-data and saves it in file: **gpsspeed.sh** and **gpsspeed.py** as well as **gpstime.sh** and **gpstime.py**.
+Found no other, more elegant way to get speed from gps.
-3. Third cronjob is starting the led-binary which reads out file containing the gps-data.
+3. Third cronjob starts the led-binary which reads out file containing the gps-data.
 4. It might take some time until the NAVILOCK finds the gps signal.
 Won't work well in a closed room.

 ## Install libraries